Garden Mix vs Compost

 Have a New Garden?

 Start things off with Garden Mix.
-It's Soil that has a balance of minerals and organic matter.
+It's a mix that has both compost and peat moss which provides a balance of minerals and organic matter for a healthy garden.

-Compost is exclusively organic matter; it may be the boost your well-established garden needs.
+Additions of Peat Moss and Compost are exclusively organic and water retention matter; it may be the boost your well-established garden needs.

 Benefits advantages and all that good stuff.

 A Soil Structure with a Foundation of Nutrients

 Garden mix is more than dirt; it's a blend of inorganic material and organic material of peat moss and compost, combined to make fertile soil.
 The inorganic portion is a blend of Sand, Silt, and Clay.
 Similar to how average temperature effects the kinds of plants you are able to grow, the ratio of these three inorganic materials will have an ideal plant variety that will thrive in this soil structure.
 There is no universally perfect soil composition, but some ratios are healthier for a broader range of plant life.

 Compost is solely organic matter; it does not include the inorganic portion found in garden mix.
 Compost serves two functions — a revolving nutrient fund and as an agent for improving soil structure.